pratsemiliaz-git/STORE-1-Pt.-2-Data-Cleaning/README.md

-# Proyecto de Limpieza de Datos – Sprint 2
+# STORE 1 - Continuation: Data Cleaning

-## 📌 Descripción
+## 📌 Description
-Este proyecto se centra en la limpieza y procesamiento de datos como parte de un flujo de análisis de datos.
+This project focuses on data cleaning and data processing as part of a data analysis workflow.
-El objetivo es trabajar con listas y tablas utilizando código en Python para preparar información de clientes de la tienda *Store 1*.
+The objective is to work with lists and tabular data using Python code to prepare customer information from *Store 1*.

 ---

-## 🛠️ Herramientas
+## 🛠️ Tools
 - Python
 - Jupyter Notebook (VS Code)

 ---

 ## 📂 Dataset
-El dataset contiene información de clientes de *Store 1*, representada mediante listas y estructuras tipo tabla.
+The dataset contains customer information from *Store 1*, represented through lists and table-like data structures.
-Los datos requieren procesamiento y validación antes de su análisis.
+The data requires processing and validation prior to analysis.

 ---

-## 🔍 Tareas realizadas
+## 🔍 Tasks Performed
-- Limpieza de datos usando listas y tablas
+- Data cleaning using lists and tabular structures
-- Uso de funciones para organizar el código
+- Use of functions to organize and structure the code
-- Implementación de ciclos `for` para procesar datos
+- Implementation of `for` loops for data processing
-- Uso de `randint` para generar y manipular valores
+- Use of `randint` to generate and manipulate values
-- Preparación de los datos para análisis posteriores
+- Data preparation for further analysis

 ---

-## 👩‍💻 Autora
+## 👩‍💻 Author
 **Emilia Prats**